andrey-campos/andrey-campos/README.md

 - 🧠 Focusing on computer vision applications in financial analysis
 - 🚀 Currently working on a course scheduler/recommendation start-up for Drexel Students DragonFlow, and an open-source portfolio optimization project using computer vision to analyze financial data.
 - 📈 I build algorithms that analyze financial markets
-- 💻 I enjoy exploring Python's deep internals and writing clean, optimized code
+- 🎥 I create videos about Python on [@andreycampos.ai](https://instagram.com/andreycampos.ai), exploring its deep internals and the of the language applications in AI research and quantitative finance

 ## Skills
 - 🐍 Python (NumPy, Pandas, PyTorch, TensorFlow, OpenCV, SciPy)
 - 📊 Data analysis and visualization